poetteacherperformerscientistecologistwarpoet - home

 Multicaptions / LiterARTure *

-One of the fruits of this project, Search and Create, is a type of poetry hunt for all visitors (though it is designed to be of particular interest to schools).
-It can be found (after some searching!) at the Lambeth Road site.
-These poems are designed to multiply and expand the context of the artefact, to facilitate a much wider range of viewer response.
-Petrucci has termed this concept 'Multicaptioning'; it forms a keystone of his efforts to develop a textual-visual 'literARTure' in Museums and other public spaces.
+One of the fruits of this project, Search and Create, was a long-standing, low-profile 'poetry hunt' suitable for all visitors (though it was designed to be of particular interest to schools).
+Invented and implemented by Mario through the early stages of his residency, Search and Create could be found (after some searching!) throughout the Large Exhibits Gallery and Balconies at the Lambeth Road site.
+It was a distinctive and popular installation, surviving many years until its removal as a result of the Museum's major refurbishment completed in 2013.
+The composition and (canny, often provocative) placement of his poems served to multiply and expand the context of their associated artefacts and locations, to facilitate a much wider, richer range of viewer response.
+Petrucci termed this concept 'Multicaptioning'; it forms a keystone of his efforts to develop a textual-visual 'literARTure' in museums and other public spaces.

 The poem Negatives, written by Mario during his very first day at the Museum whilst being 'inducted' through the photographic archives, subsequently won the prestigious Bridport Prize.
-He is now the Museum's official Literacy Consultant, busy inventing Multicaptions at the Cabinet War Rooms (and IWM North) to generate new kinds of visitor/family response.
+He has been commissioned to invent Multicaptions at the Cabinet War Rooms [now 'Churchill War Rooms'] and with IWM North in order to generate new kinds of visitor/family response.
+He is the Museum's official Literacy Consultant and frequently teaches war poetry at the Museum (with Jon Stallworthy) for visiting schools and teachers.

-CLICK HERE. . . for Mario's site-specific poems at IWM North (for education and for adults).
+CLICK HERE. . . for a sample of Mario's site-specific & war-related poems used at IWM North for education/ learning [by kind permission].

 "Petrucci's poems deal with the emotional condition of war, the suffering...
 The effect of these tiny poems placed next to enormous pieces of metal